DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 <img width="300" alt="Screenshot 2025-06-21 at 12 25 20 AM" src="https://github.com/user-attachments/assets/0196e24c-16c1-4dc4-92e7-9a22b202297a" />

 ### Rotary Encoder + OLED screen + Headphone Jack
 This is just a combination of a bunch of parts because they were really simple to do.
-The Rotary enocder was simple, I just copyed what I did for my Hackpad.
+The Rotary encoder was simple, I just copied what I did for my Hackpad.
 The OLED screen was a bit different when I think I needed a resistor and the data pins to connect them to the power pin, but I'm not really sure.
 The Headphone jack was also self-explanatory, with the AMP having clear directions on how to use it.
 The only difficulty with the headphone jack was making sure the pins were the correct ones, but this was simple to figure out by double-checking the data sheet of the headphone jack.

 <img width="300" alt="Screenshot 2025-06-21 at 12 36 11 AM" src="https://github.com/user-attachments/assets/73e11acf-16a8-49bd-88ae-ac2d33aaa009" />